Editing, Writing

 What is proofreading?

-Are you looking for someone who will check your email, cover letter, or academic paper for typos or spelling and grammar mistakes?
-If so, then you want someone to proofread your piece of writing.
+Are you looking for someone who will check your email, cover letter, academic paper, or business document for typographical errors or spelling and grammar mistakes?
+If so, then you need a proofreading service to review your piece of writing.

 Proofreading isn’t meant to identify major writing problems.
-Your editor won’t improve the quality of your writing or make any changes to how your text is organized.
-Unless there is some kind of error, your wording will remain the same as you originally wrote it.
+A proofreader won’t improve the quality of your writing or make any kind of comprehensive edit to improve the writing style of your business email, academic paper, or story.
+Unless there is some kind of grammar, spelling, or punctuation error, your wording will remain the same as you originally wrote it, even if it sounds awkward.

-At TextRanch, this is what our editors will do for you when you choose our Basic service level.
-For some of our customers, this is enough–especially if they are at the end of the writing process and just need a second set of eyes to make sure there aren’t any mistakes.
+At TextRanch, proofreading is what our team of editors will do for you when you choose our Basic service level.
+For some of our customers, this is enough–especially if they are at the end of the writing process and just need the benefits of proofreading to make sure there aren’t any mistakes.
 However, many of our customers want a more thorough review of their text.
+They want to know if the English sounds natural, or if their ideas flow smoothly.
 In other words, they want editing rather than proofreading.

 What happens during the editing process?

-The editing process does involve correcting your spelling and grammar, but you can also expect to see some stylistic improvements to your text.
+The professional editing process also involves correcting your spelling, grammar, and punctuation, but you can also expect to see some stylistic improvements to your text.
 If a certain word doesn’t sound right in a particular context, your editor can substitute it with a more appropriate word.
-Editors can also make changes to sentences that sound awkward or unnatural.
+Editors are language experts who can also make changes to sentence structure to remove any phrasing that sounds awkward or unnatural.

 Let’s look at an example: